praveenVnktsh/ViolaJones-EigenFace/README.md

 - Find the mean face from the given dataset
 - Subtract each face from the mean face to normalize the faces.
 - Flatten the face vectors into a column vector, and append into a matrix.
-If we have $M$ training samples, then the matrix will have dimensions $M \times N^2$ where the image is of dimensions $N\times N$
+If we have  M  training samples, then the matrix will have dimensions  M \times N^2  where the image is of dimensions  N\times N
 - Compute the covariance matrix of the training matrix.
-Instead of having a covariance matrix of $N^2 \times N^2$, we will find the covariance matrix that is of $M \times M $ dimensions.
+Instead of having a covariance matrix of  N^2 \times N^2 , we will find the covariance matrix that is of  M \times M   dimensions.
 This is done to improve resource usage, and speed up computation since finding the Eigenvalues for large matrices is slow.
 - Find the Eigenvalues and Eigenvalues of the covariance matrix.
 - Project the training faces onto the Eigenspace.
 This gives the Eigen faces that we need.
 The Eigenfaces form the basis vectors for the Eigenspace.
-- Retain $k$ largest Eigenvalues and Eigenvectors.
-This $k$ can be chosen by plotting the Eigenvalues vs its rank in terms of largeness.
+- Retain  k  largest Eigenvalues and Eigenvectors.
+This  k  can be chosen by plotting the Eigenvalues vs its rank in terms of largeness.
     - This basically represents the fact that there are some Eigenvectors that do not bring as much variance into a particular face, and hence can be neglected.
 - We represent each training face as a linear combination of the Eigenfaces.
 The multiplying factors are stored as weights.